datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 ## Conclusions

 Everything worked smoothly.
-There were no indications of performance issues, neither during the creation procedure, nor after the instances was populated.
+There were no indications of performance issues, neither during the creation procedure, nor after the instance was populated.

 If anything could cause problems, it would be listing Git trees (directories) with many entries.
 A preliminary test with a different dataset that contains